eviv2206/file-storage-client/README.md

-Server-side web-application which allows save and download files with authentication system.
-Written on NestJS with TypeScript
+Client-side web-application which allows save and download files with authentication system.
+Written on React